 About Our Food Pantry

-Community Partnership provides any family or community member with free food boxes without judgment or questions.
-These boxes include three meals a day for three days for the entire household, recipes, and all ingredients to make these recipes.
-Food boxes provide balanced, nutritious, and tasty meals and snacks.
+Community Partnership Family Resource Center (CP) provides any family or community member with free supplemental food without judgment or questions.
+This includes three meals a day for three days for the entire household, recipes, and ingredients, providing balanced, nutritious, and tasty meals and snacks.
 No income or qualifications necessary, just stop in.

 Making sure our community,